Emmanuel-Onwuka-dev/Telegram-AI-Inventory-Agent/README.md

 ## How it works
 - **Trigger**: Incoming Telegram message from the user
-- **Receive query** — captures the user's message on Telegram
+- **Receive query**: captures the user's message on Telegram
-- **Wait** — brief pause before processing
+- **Wait**: brief pause before processing
 - **Inventory AI Agent (Gemini Flash)** — interprets the intent of the message (add stock, check stock, update stock, etc.)
-- **Memory layer** — retains conversation context, so follow-up messages don't need to repeat earlier details
+- **Memory layer**: retains conversation context, so follow-up messages don't need to repeat earlier details
 - **Tools available to the agent:**
-- **Lookup tool** — reads current inventory from Google Sheets
+- **Lookup tool**: reads current inventory from Google Sheets
-- **Append/update tool** — writes new or updated inventory rows, including auto-generated descriptions
+- **Append/update tool**: writes new or updated inventory rows, including auto-generated descriptions
 - **Response branch:**
 - **Success** → replies to the user directly on Telegram with the requested info or confirmation
 - **Error** → routes to error handling instead of failing silently